Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 The Suburbs Are Everywhere

-Need to watch 'The Suburbs Are Everywhere' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or watch the Gérard Pirès-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Thinking about watching 'The Suburbs Are Everywhere' without leaving the house?
+Searching for a streaming service to buy, rent, download, or watch the Gérard Pirès-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Suburbs Are Everywhere' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Suburbs Are Everywhere' right now, here are some details about the comedy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Suburbs Are Everywhere' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Suburbs Are Everywhere' right now, here are some details about the comedy flick.

-Want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "He is a sales rep. She is a secretary.
 They live in the suburbs but she works in Paris.
 They don't see much of each other and spend much of their time in commuter trains.
 They try desperately to change job locations to be more often together, but...
 The plot is not the important thing in the film ; what makes it emblematic of the early and mid-seventies is the insouciant atmosphere.
 The '74 oil crisis had not yet morphed into a recession, and life was good - even though it was as hard as ever to find a home near one's workplace (or the reverse) !
 Marthe Keller and Jacques Higelin are both excellent.
 The movie is not an all-time great, but it captures the "zeitgeist" of French life in the Seventies." .